 Monetary compensation often proves just how important working for the agriculture industry is.
-According to salary data, the average United States Department of Agriculture pay is \$67,000.
-This is higher than the national average which the Social Security Administration reports as hovering just above \$50,000.
+According to salary data, the average Agriculture & Agri-Food Canada pay is \$67,000.
+This is higher than the national average reported as hovering just above \$54,000.
 Agriculture workers are valued in their craft.
-They are laborers who understand and are working to solve global problems with food security.
+They are labourers who understand and are working to solve global problems with food security.
 Hard work does not go without notice in agriculture, and you will likely reap rewards in addition to good pay.